The Balance Sheet Trap Will Ruin Your Next Career Move

 How do I check a private company’s health?

 Use tools like Crunchbase to see funding rounds.
-If their last funding was over 2 years ago and they haven’t announced profitability, they are likely in the “Death Zone.”
+If their last funding was over two years ago, they haven’t announced profitability, and headcount has been flat or declining on LinkedIn, that combination warrants a direct runway question in the interview.

 Help a Friend Get Hired – Share this Guide